simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 [here](http://simplystatistics.org/2015/02/18/navigating-big-data-careers-with-a-statistics-phd/)
 and
 [here](http://simplystatistics.org/2015/11/09/biostatistics-its-not-what-you-think-it-is/), but
-I thought it would be useful to share short guide I put together based on my recent interactions.
+I thought it would be useful to share this short guide I put together based on my recent interactions.

 ## It's OK to be confused